 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Princeton, approximately 8% of students took out student loans averaging $4,163 a year.
 That adds up to $16,652 over four years for those students.

 The student loan default rate at Princeton is 0.9%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Princeton Graduates Make?students who graduate with a bachelor's degree from Princeton make about $74,700 a year during their first few years of employment after graduation.
-This is good news for future Princeton graduates since it is 88% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Princeton Graduates Make?bachelor's degree recipients from Princeton make around $74,700 per year during the early years of their employment.
+That's great news for Princeton students since it is 88% more than the average college graduate's salary of $39,802 per year.